from training.npr.org: https://training.npr.org/digital/5-techniques-to-spell-any-name-correctly-every-time/

 If you publish to a website, you probably have access to some sort of analytics dashboard where you can see which posts are performing well — and which ones aren’t.
 But what actions can you take with that information?
 This document will help you use metrics data to make informed editorial decisions.
 (Print it out!)

-Teresa Gorman is a former member of the NPR Training Team.
 Taking time to make show segments more web-friendly is not easy for many shows.
 To hear more about how one show does it, we turned to Jody Avirgan.
-At the time we spoke to Avirgan, he was a producer for WNYC’s midday talk show,
+At the time we spoke to Avirgan, he was a producer for WNYC’s midday talk show, The Brian Lehrer Show.
+Avirgan was responsible for the majority of

-Teresa Gorman is a former member of the NPR Training Team.
 When someone reads or listens to our stories, we use a few different methods to keep track of them.
 These metrics are the baseline for what we measure when we look at our audience.
-We do this with Google Analytics, which is a good
+We do this with Google Analytics, which is a good tool for understanding the fundamentals of your site.
+It provides general traffic

 Question: For small (or understaffed) stations, has it been worth trying to get reporters to produce stories for both radio and web/mobile platforms, or is it better to focus a reporter on one medium?
 This question has one clear answer – reporters should handle both digital and radio duties.
 When reporters are responsible for creating